Nearby Activities & Things To Do

 - Bike Trails

 Just 10-15 minutes walk when you turn right outside the hotel entrance, from the hotel is Strand Street, the main shopping area in Douglas.
-Marks & Spencer, T K Maxx, Top Shop, Boots, W H Smiths and many more well known brands are available during normal business hours of 9am to 5.30pm approx. Mon-Sat and 11am until 5pm Sundays.
+Marks & Spencer, T K Maxx, Top Shop, Boots, Sports Direct, and W H Smiths and many more well known brands are available during normal business hours of 9am to 5.30pm approx. Mon-Sat and 11am until 5pm Sundays.

 There is also a retail park outside of the town which can be reached by a 10 minute taxi ride and stores includes Currys and B&Q.